atpritam/Event-Flow/README.md

 ### User Authentication

-- Log in or sign up using the options in the header navigation bar.
+- Log in or sign up using the "Login" button in the header navigation bar.
-- On mobile devices, access these options through the hamburger menu on the top-right corner.

 ### Creating an Event

-1. After logging in, access the "Create Event" option from the header nav bar or hamburger menu (mobile).
+1. After logging in, access the "Create Event" option from the header nav bar or hamburger menu in the top-right corner (mobile).
 2. Provide the following event details:
    - Event title
    - Description